 4. Speed up the Approval Process

 Sometimes an architect or designer has a fantastic idea that is too difficult to explain and time-consuming to implement.
 With VR-powered solutions, there is an ability to communicate your vision with greater clarity and gain the trust of clients.
 You can just immerse them in the VR environment and let them ‘feel’ that space.
-In a result, they are more informed to make decisions with speed and confidence by experiencing a true to scale space.
+As a result, they are more informed to make decisions with speed and confidence by experiencing a true-to-scale space.

 5. Mobile & Desktop Friendly

 VR is a multi-platform tool and can be used without a headset and a powerful PC.
-If you want to provide a 360-degree virtual tour, you just need a mobile and desktop access.
-Prospect can effortlessly download a 360 virtual tour on to their mobile device in a click and still enjoy a virtual experience.
+If you want to provide a 360-degree virtual tour, you just need mobile and desktop access.
+Prospects can effortlessly download a 360 virtual tour onto their mobile device in a click and still enjoy a virtual experience.

 4 great VR-powered apps and experience you can try